The South West

-Network Rail’s Western route includes the Great Western Main Line and its branches, covering the route from London Paddington to Penzance, through Bristol and onto Pilning, up to the boundaries with Wales, Worcester and Basingstoke.
-The route operates and maintains over 900 miles of track, enabling the running of over 2,000 services a day.
-Train operators in the route include Great Western Railway, South West Trains, CrossCountry, Chiltern Railways, Heathrow Connect and Heathrow Express.
+This area includes the Great Western Main Line and its branches, covering the route from London Paddington to Penzance, through Bristol and onto Pilning, up to the boundaries with Wales, Worcester and Basingstoke.
+It operates and maintains over 900 miles of track, enabling the running of over 2,000 services a day.
+Train operators include Great Western Railway, South West Railway, CrossCountry, Chiltern Railways and Heathrow Express.